 I believe anyone can learn to trade the markets.

-I have written a series of posts as a Free Trading Course: Learn To Trade For Free.
+I have written a series of posts, that will help you to Learn To Trade.
 It will help you get started trading the way I do.
 I highly suggest you go through the articles in order.
 The first post can be found here.

-I suggest you check out my YouTube channel as I post educational content there as well.
+I suggest you also check out my YouTube channel as I post educational content there as well.

 Practice Your Trading Skills

-After reading my series of ‘Learn To Trade’ articles, you are ready to practice what you have learned so far.
+After completing the above steps you are ready to practice what you have learned so far.

 I have outlined some of the most useful resources I use for trading and investing myself.
 I hope it is helpful.
 Links on this site can be affiliate links.
 If you use them to open an account or buy something, then I might receive a commission.
 This is at no additional cost to you.
 If you have any questions about these resources or the site itself feel free to get in contact with me.

-Here is a list of my latest trading related posts:
+Here is a list of my general trading related posts, mostly focused on educating traders:

 - Automate your trading without writing code In this post, I will investigate and show you the ways I know that you can automate your trading without the need to be a professional software developer.
 In fact, you don’t even need to be able to code.
 The main reason why I trade end-of-day strategies is that […]